-For more information on ANZ's and the Group's capital ratios as at 31 December 2021 and the effect of the Offer, see Sections 5.4.6 and 5.4.7.
+For more information on the capital ratios of the ANZ Level 1 and Level 2 Groups as at 31 December 2022 and the effect of the Offer on these ratios, see Sections 5.6.6 and 5.6.7.

-5.4.2 Basel III Framework
+5.6.2 Basel III Framework

-ANZ has been accredited by APRA to use the Advanced Internal Ratings Based (IRB) methodology for calculating credit RWA, the Internal Models Approach (IMA) for market risk including interest rate risk in the banking book (IRRB) and the Advanced Measurement Approach for calculating the operational RWA equivalent.
+ANZ has been accredited by APRA to use the Advanced Internal Ratings Based (IRB) methodology for calculating credit RWA and the Internal Models Approach (IMA) for market risk including interest rate risk in the banking book (IRRBB).
 The credit risk weightings for a bank accredited to use the IRB methodology are generally lower than the weightings applied to a bank that does not have that accreditation and so must use a standard set of risk weightings set by APRA (the standardised approach).
 APRA views Basel III requirements as a minimum standard and has accordingly set higher requirements in some areas for ADIs using the IRB methodology (IRB ADIs).

-5.4.3 Prudential Capital Classification
+5.6.3 Prudential Capital Classification